Flexible Spending Account (FSA)

 FAQs

-IRS Regulations requrie that unused amounts be forfetied.
-The funds are returned to the employer and are typically used to offset costs of administering the Plan.
+IRS Regulations require that unused amounts be forfetied.
+The funds are returned to the Plan and are typically used to offset costs of administering the Plan.
 It is impermissible for the employer to return the funds to participants.

 Eligible health care expenses are based on the interpretation of Section 213 (d) of the IRS code.
 As such, you will never find an all-inclusive, definitive listing of eligible expenses.
 The IRS defines eligible expenses as, "Amounts paid for the diagnosis, cure, mitigation, treatment, or prevention of disease, and for treatments affecting any part or function of the body.
 The medical care expenses must be primarily to alleviate or prevent a physical or mental defect or illness.”